prebhdevsingh/kaf-familycamp/content/faqs.md

       are expected to cover the costs of their stay so that the charity is not left at a disadvantage.   "
   - question: What is your cancellation policy?
-    answer: "All booking are done on a non-refundable basis - you should only book if you are certain you will be attending.
+    answer: "All bookings are done on a non-refundable basis - you should only book if you are certain you will be attending.
 Further details can be found in our terms and conditions. "
   - question: Do you provide transport to and from the Khalsa Family Retreat venue?